Meta-analysis of Bayesian analyses: Numerical studies

 which, by restriction of the parameter space, imposes a general identifiability condition for MA$(q)$ processes.
-Inference for $\boldsymbol{\theta}$ is then conducted using ABC with rejection sampling, taking as summary statistics the empirical autocovariances of lags one and two, denoted as $\hat{\gamma}_1$ and $\hat{\gamma}_2$, respectively.
-Furthermore, a Euclidean distance of 0.1 is used as acceptance threshold.
+Inference for $\theta$ is then conducted using ABC with rejection sampling, taking as summary statistics the empirical autocovariances of lags one and two, denoted as $\hat{\gamma}_1$ and $\hat{\gamma}_2$, respectively.
+Euclidean distance of 0.1 is used as the acceptance threshold.
+Note that in this example, and in contrast to the next example in Section~\ref{subsec:tbc}, posterior sampling from the current model is also possible using MCMC, although evaluation of the likelihood is difficult due to the unobserved $\epsilon_s$.

-To illustrate our meta-analysis framework, we first sample $J=12$ realizations of $\boldsymbol{\theta}$ using the following generating process:
+To illustrate our meta-analysis framework, we first sample $J=12$ realizations of $\theta$ using the following generating process:

-Given each realization $\boldsymbol{\theta}_j=(\theta_{1j},\theta_{2j})$, $j=1,\ldots,J$, we then generate a series of $10$ data points, $(y_{j1},\ldots,y_{j10})$, according to Equation~(\ref{eq:ma2}).
+Given each realization $\theta_j=(\theta^{(1)}_j,\theta^{(2)}_j)$, $j=1,\ldots,J$, we then generate a series of $10$ data points, $(y_{j,1},\ldots,y_{j,10})$, according to Equation~\eqref{eq:ma2}.
 For each time-series, we independently conduct likelihood-free inference as described above, generating $1000$ samples from the posterior.
 The computed posterior distributions along with their corresponding true parameter values are shown in Figure~\ref{fig:ma2_independent_posteriors}.
-It can be seen that the very limited information given by the data in each of the analyses leaves the posteriors with a considerable amount of uncertainty.
+It can be seen that the very limited information given by the data in each of the analyses leaves the posteriors with a considerable uncertainty.

-For meta-analysis, we first specify a model for the study-specific effects $\boldsymbol{\theta}_1,\ldots,\boldsymbol{\theta}_J$ \emph{as if} they were observed quantities from an exchangeable sequence; see Equation~(\ref{eq:meta-analyst}).
+For meta-analysis, we first specify a model for the study-specific effects $\theta_1,\ldots,\theta_J$ \emph{as if} they were observed quantities from an exchangeable sequence; see Equation~\eqref{eq:meta-analyst}.
 As the true generating mechanism of the effects is typically unknown, the model must be specified according to the analyst's judgment.
-To reflect this, we will here model the generating process as a Gaussian distribution with parameters $\varphi = (\boldsymbol{\mu},\Sigma_0)$,
+To reflect this, we will here model the generating process as a Gaussian distribution with parameters $\varphi = (\mu,\Sigma_0)$,

-For $\boldsymbol{\mu}$ and the covariance matrix $\Sigma_0$, we use Gaussian and inverse Wishart priors, respectively,
+For $\mu$ and the covariance matrix $\Sigma_0$, we use Gaussian and inverse Wishart priors, respectively,

 with